 - TIFF (8 Bits/Pixel) – This option gives you a fully colored version of your preview image.
 This is the best-looking preview image but will add the most data to your file, resulting in a larger file size.

-Remember, the option you choose in the drop-down menu only affects the preview image and won’t alter the information in your EPS itself.
+Note: The option you choose in the drop-down menu only affects the preview image and won’t alter the information in the EPS file.

 Step 5: Choose Your Encoding Quality

-- ASCII / ASC1185 – These two options are specially used for Windows systems when printing the file.
+- ASCII / ASCII85 – These two options are specially used for Windows systems when printing the file.

 - Binary – This option is used for Macintosh systems.
 Certain applications may have problems reading binary data, so be careful when choosing this option.

 - JPG (Low Quality to High Quality) – This option refers to the data within the EPS, not the image format.
 This option is a universal encoding option that should work on any system.
-If you care about your overall file size, make sure to choose a lower-quality option.
+If you want to reduce the overall file size, make sure to choose a lower-quality option.

 For more information about encoding options, click here to see Adobe’s breakdown of these settings.